 The RHNA Allocation Plan, which covers the planning period from October 2013 to October 2021, identifies a total of 31 new housing units needed for the City of Rancho Palos Verdes to accommodate growth during the planning period.
 As with all cities, Rancho Palos Verdes’ 31 units are segmented into specific income needs categories – 13 above moderate income units, 5 moderate income units, 5 low income units, and 8 very low income units.
 While the City is not required to construct these units, within the Housing Element, the City is required to identify programs and sites to address the need.
 The City is also required to address other housing needs within the Housing Element.

 Housing Element Update Process

-The City’s project manager overseeing the Housing Element Update is Associate Planner, Ms. So Kim.
-She may be contacted by telephone at (310) 544-5228 or via email at firstname.lastname@example.org.
-If you have any questions regarding the Housing Element Update, please contact Ms. Kim.
+Please contact the project manager, Associate Planner, So Kim, at (310) 544-5228 or via e-mail at firstname.lastname@example.org if you have any questions.
+If you contact Ms. Kim via email, please make sure that you receive an email response from her acknowledging that she received your email.
+If you do not receive an email response from Ms. Kim, then please contact her via the telephone number above.
 Further, if Ms. Kim is unavailable, then you may also contact Deputy Community Development Director, Mr. Gregory Pfost at the same phone number or via email at email@example.com.

 If you would like to receive future information and notification of future public hearings regarding the Housing Element, please subscribe to the email list server group for the Housing Element Update by clicking here.